Reading lists - a guide for students

-You will normally see a blue View Online button next to the title if it's available online.
+You will normally see a View Online button next to the title if it's available online.
 Click this to open the resource in a new window.
 You may need to log in with your university username and password first.

-If there is no View Online it is worth clicking on the title of an item to check for online access.
+If there is no View Online button it is worth clicking on the title of an item or View Availability button to check for online access.
 Under availability you may see either of the following:

 - Available Online - this indicates when an online version exists.
 Clicking on this will normally provide full text access, but this might not always be the case depending on library holdings.

-- Check for full text - this allows you to check if we have full text access to journal articles via our online providers.
-Where we don't have access there will be the option to Check the library for a print copy which will tell you whether we have print holdings of the journal in NUsearch.
+- Check for full text - this allows you to check if we have full text access via our online providers.

 How do I find recommended print resources in the library?

-Click on the View Availability button or the title of an item to see library availability of print copies.
+Click on the View Availability button or the title of an item to expand and see availability of print copies in the library.

-You'll see the library, classmark, number of copies and how many are available on the shelves.
-Click on the blue link to go to NUsearch to find out more, or reserve a copy.
+Under Availability you will see the library, classmark, number of copies and how many are currently available on the shelves.
+Click on the number of copies link to go to NUsearch to find out more, or reserve a copy.

 There is an additional option to View other formats/editions, which will search NUsearch by the item title to check for ebooks or other editions.

 How do I access scanned articles/chapters?

 If your lecturer has asked for particular chapter or article to be digitised by the library these will be available on your reading list.